TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-resilient-battery-automation.md

 # Home Battery Management Refactor

-We got there in the end.
 All that's left is to complete the Home Battery Management refactor and switch to the composite automation pattern.

-I've kept the existing automation that calculates a target SOC based on solar and heating forecasts.
+I've kept the existing separate automation that calculates a target SOC based on solar and heating forecasts.
 I've removed the final action that changes the SOC setting on the battery.
 That's now done by the battery management automation, triggered by the change in `alpha_ess_target_soc`.

 {% raw %}